Pumpkin tagliatelle with flower pesto and without eggs.

 Tips:

-Set aside a little pasta cooking water that may be needed for the creaming, which must be done strictly off the heat in a container that is not the previously used pot, as it is hot.
+set aside a little pasta cooking water that you might need for creaming, which must be done strictly off the heat in a container other than the pot previously used, as it is hot.

 FAQ (Frequently Asked Questions)